Voting by mail: a Markov chain model for managing the security risks of election systems: Computational Results

 \subsection{Worst-Case Scenario Modeling}

 We build on the attack scenarios in Section \ref{ssec:TimingAttacks} to create a ``worst-case scenario'' to evaluate various policy implementations in the VBM process under severe conditions as well as the impact on mitigations.
+The findings presented in this section are contingent upon the assumed strengths of these mitigations and the strengths of the associated attacks.

 The worst-case scenario involves the simultaneous execution of three malicious attacks within the 49-day election cycle.
 Figure \ref{fig:timing} illustrates the highest impact for each attack as $X{9}$ on day 38, $X{13}$ on day 37, and $X{29}$ on day 7.
-The following arc probabilities are all set to 0.10 on these days: arc from node $IV$ to $X{13}$ on day 37; arc from node $II$ to $X{29}$ on day 7; arc from node $VII$ to $X{9}$.
+The following arc transitions are all set to 0.10 on these days: arc from node $IV$ to $X{13}$ on day 37; arc from node $II$ to $X{29}$ on day 7; arc from node $VII$ to $X{9}$.
 We also consider a sensitivity analysis that evaluates the impact of mitigation strength and associated strength against the worst-case attack scenario.
 Referencing Table \ref{tab:MitigationCoverage} in Section \ref{sssec:modeling:mitigations}, four mitigations counter the attacks in the worst-case scenario (see Table \ref{tab:MitigationCoverage}): \begin{itemize} \item $X{9}$ is countered by automatic ballot notifications M3, replacement ballots M4, and early voting M6, \item $X{13}$ is countered by automatic ballot notifications M3, replacement ballots M4, early voting M6, and drop boxes M7, \item $X{29}$ is countered by automatic ballot notifications M3 and replacement ballots M4. \end{itemize}

 Table \ref{tab:worstcasescenario} reports final ballot states associated with various mitigation scenarios, reflected by the first five columns.
 Then, it outlines the expected number of ballots in each final ballot state in the remaining six columns.